-Indeed, it should be noted, as far as international judicial institutions themselves are concerned, considerable research attention has been devoted over the past two decades to their relationships and interactions with other judicial institutions.
-Against the proliferation of international courts and tribunals since the 1990s (Alter 2011; Alter, Hafner-Burton & Helfer 2019; Romano 1999; Shany 2014), and the greater use of both newer and older international courts and arbitral bodies during this period (Alter 2014; Alter, Hafner-Burton & Helfer 2019; Teitel & Howse 2009), many IL and IR scholars have grappled in recent decades with the question of the interaction and dialogue between international courts and other judicial fora at both the national and global levels.
+Indeed, it should be noted that, as far as international judicial institutions themselves are concerned, their relationships and interactions with other judicial institutions has received considerable attention from researchers over the past two decades.
+Given the proliferation of international courts and tribunals since the 1990s (Alter 2011; Alter, Hafner-Burton & Helfer 2019; Romano 1999; Shany 2014) and the greater use of both newer and older international courts and arbitral bodies during that period (Alter 2014; Alter, Hafner-Burton & Helfer 2019; Teitel & Howse 2009), many IL and IR scholars have grappled in recent decades with the question of the interaction and dialogue between international courts and other judicial fora at both the national and global levels.
 Thus, in the face of the growing jurisdictional interface between international and national courts, that is, their parallel involvement in the same or related disputes, scholarly works have explored the interactions between these judicial institutions, the rules that could or should regulate such interactions, and the potential for greater cooperation and coordination between these judicial bodies (see, e.g., Benvenisti & Downs 2014; Martinez 2003; Nollkaemper 2014; Rosas 2008; Shany 2007; Slaughter 2000).
-Even greater research attention has been paid to the dialogue and relationship between international courts themselves, inspired by the vision of these courts as forming part of a broader project of international adjudication aimed at promoting the international rule of law, as well as the risks of overlapping jurisdictions and conflicting rulings resulting from the increasing number of international courts and proceedings (e.g., de Chazournes 2017; Eeckhout 2015; Giorgetti 2015; Giorgetti & Pollack 2022; Martinez 2003; Peters 2017; Shany 2003; Teitel & Howse 2009; Trindade & Spielmann 2015; Ulfstein 2014).
+Even greater attention has been paid to the dialogue and relationships among international courts themselves, as these courts are seen as part of a broader project of international adjudication aimed at promoting the international rule of law, and there are concerns about the risks of overlapping jurisdiction and conflicting rulings resulting from the increasing number of international courts and proceedings (e.g., de Chazournes 2017; Eeckhout 2015; Giorgetti 2015; Giorgetti & Pollack 2022; Martinez 2003; Peters 2017; Shany 2003; Teitel & Howse 2009; Trindade & Spielmann 2015; Ulfstein 2014).

-Alongside these research efforts, however, IL and IR scholars have paid far less attention to the relationship and interactions between international adjudicative institutions and other, non-judicial institutions, most notably, those institutions playing political-legislative or quasi-legislative functions within international governance regimes.
-Some scholarly works, it should be noted, have addressed certain limited aspects related to the issue.
-For example, a few studies have touched upon questions related to the interactions among the principal EU’s adjudicative and legislative institutions (e.g., Garrett & Tsebelis 2001), the normative desirability and feasibility of the Court of Justice of the EU (CJEU) engagement in dialogue with the EU’s legislature (Dawson 2013), the CJEU’s impact on the EU’s legislature (e.g., Davies 2016; Wasserfallen 2010), or the friction and distribution of power between the judicial and political-legislative arms in other international regimes such as the WTO (e.g., Broude 2004; Ehlermann 2002; McDougall 2018; DSB article).
-That said, a large-scale, systematic, and empirical analysis of the relationship between international political-legislative and judicial bodies and the ways in which they interact and engage in inter-institutional dialogue is missing from current research.
+However, IL and IR scholars have paid far less attention to the relationship and interactions between international adjudicative institutions and other, non-judicial institutions, most notably those that fulfill political-legislative or quasi-legislative functions within international governance systems.
+For example, a few studies have touched upon questions related to the interactions among the EU’s principal adjudicative and legislative institutions (e.g., Garrett & Tsebelis 2001), the normative desirability and feasibility of the Court of Justice of the EU (CJEU) engaging in dialogue with the EU’s legislature (Dawson 2013), the CJEU’s impact on the EU’s legislature (e.g., Davies 2016; Wasserfallen 2010), and the friction and distribution of power between the judicial and political-legislative arms in other international systems such as the WTO (e.g., Broude 2004; Ehlermann 2002; McDougall 2018; DSB article).
+But the current research does not include a large-scale, systematic, empirical analysis of the relationship between international political-legislative and judicial bodies and the ways in which they interact and engage in interinstitutional dialogue.